PoOnesNerfect/bit_gossip/bit_gossip/README.md

 ## Benchmarks

 The benchmarks below illustrate computation times for different graph sizes and types.
 They serve to highlight the performance characteristics of various graph representations rather than providing absolute metrics.

+Note that different types of graphs will take different amount of time; For example, maze graphs took a bit more than just tile grids.

 **Machine Specs:** Apple M3 Pro, 12-core CPU, 18GB RAM